vishaksagar/DVS/2025/April/17/Tasting Water.md

 ##

-What are we doing when we consume things?
+What do we do as we consume things?
 How are these things related?
-I believe that, **you are what you consume.**
+I believe that, **You are what You consume.**
 ##
 A perspective on this, is, How much time was spent by the entities as themselves before they reached you finally for consumption.
 In other words when was it ready?
 Or when is a good day to claim as such?
 Typically a **soft drink** takes around 5 mins to prepare in a factory at scale.